 Who Should Install Android Oreo Right Now

-- You feel comfortable sideloading software.
+- Those who feel comfortable sideloading software.

 Who Shouldn’t Install Android Oreo Right Now